-Working abroad sounds like an adventure to many people.
-However, job search in Luxembourg requires more than just the obvious Luxembourg CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to get a Luxembourg employment.
+Work abroad sounds like an adventure to many people.
+However, job search in Luxembourg requires more than just the obvious Luxembourg CV with Luxembourg cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to find employment in Luxembourg.

 Do not take too lightly the influence a work in Luxembourg can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar candidate selection criteria and unusual management culture.